DHeijbroek/MultiMedia_group24/README.md

 - Run the python script
 - The videos can be found under videos/video_id

+RoBERTa
+- Load text from the transcriptions
+- Run the text through SiEBERT to calculate sentiment scores

 Py-Feat
 - Transform the videos into separate frames
 - Run a facial recognition model on the frames to compute the emotions